panchomb/ie-exercise-3/modules/authorization/policy-assignment/README.md

 ### Parameter: `metadata`

 The policy assignment metadata.
 Metadata is an open ended object and is typically a collection of key-value pairs.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `name`

+Specifies the name of the policy assignment.
+Maximum length is 24 characters for management group scope, 64 characters for subscription and resource group scopes.
+- Required: Yes
+- Type: string

 ### Parameter: `nonComplianceMessages`

 The messages that describe why a resource is non-compliant with the policy.
 - Required: No
 - Type: array
 - Default: `[]`